jlollis/sudoku/README.md

   ```
 3. Type in the row, column and value for the square you would like to fill in.

-4. Continue to fill in squares until no empty squares remain, and each number from 1-9 occurs once in each row and column.
+4. Continue to fill in squares until no empty squares remain.

+Have fun! :)